SARATHKUMAR045/Techplement/README.md

 ├── QuizManager.java        // Core logic for quiz management
 ├── Quiz.java               // Represents a quiz topic and its questions
 ├── Question.java           // Represents a single question with options
 └── DefaultQuizData.java    // Provides preloaded sample quizzes

+📬 Contact
+Connect with me on LinkedIn to discuss the project, opportunities, or collaborations!